To understand the composition of Container images better, let us take a detour and learn about Union File Systems first.

 Union File System — what is that!?

-If you experiment and mount two separate file systems at the same mount point, one after the other, you’ll only get to see the files from the file system that was mounted last.
+If you experiment with simple mounting feature, and mount two separate file systems at the same mount point one after the other, you’ll only get to see the files from the file system that was mounted last (However, mounting with UNION feature presents contents of all the mounted file systems at the same mount point.).

 After these examples, now consider that you have a read-only file system and you want to modify a certain file in there so that you can go ahead with your computing needs — on the lines of above mentioned example, Union File System can help us here.
 We can create another read-write file system either on disk or in RAM as the case may be, and mount both these file systems to another mount point using Union File System.
 Now, this mount point can give you access to all the files in both ro and rw file systems.
 In case, you want to modify any of the files residing on the ro file system, Union File System driver would search for that file and perform a CoW (Copy on Write) to make another copy of the file in rw file system that overrides the copy that exists on ro file system.
 This newly created copy is finally updated with the new contents.
 Any new files as part of software installation would also go in to the rw files system.